Helen Duncan

 Victoria Helen McCrae Duncan (née MacFarlane, 25 November 1897 – 6 December 1956) was a Scottish medium best known as the last person to be imprisoned under the Witchcraft Act 1735 (9 Geo.
 2. c.
 5) for fraudulent claims.
-She was famous for producing ectoplasm, which was proved to be made from cheesecloth.
+She was famous for claiming to produce ectoplasm, which was proven to be made from cheesecloth.

 Early life

 Victoria Helen MacFarlane was born in Callander, Perthshire on 25 November 1897, the daughter of Archibald McFarlane, a slater, and Isabella Rattray.
 At school, she alarmed her fellow pupils with her dire prophecies and hysterical behaviour, to the distress of her mother (a member of the Presbyterian church).
-After leaving school, she worked at Dundee Royal Infirmary, and in 1916, she married Henry Duncan, a cabinet maker and wounded war veteran, who was supportive of her supposed paranormal talents.
+After leaving school, she worked at Dundee Royal Infirmary, and in 1916, she married Henry Duncan, a cabinetmaker and wounded war veteran, who was supportive of her supposed paranormal talents.
 A mother of six, she also worked part-time in a bleach factory.

 Practising medium

 Photograph shot by Harvey Metcalfe during a 1928 séance, revealing Duncan with dolls.

 In 1926, she developed from clairvoyant to physical medium by offering séances in which she claimed to be able to permit the spirits of recently deceased persons to materialise, by emitting ectoplasm from her mouth.

 In 1928, photographer Harvey Metcalfe attended a series of séances at Duncan's home.
 During a séance he took various flash photographs of Duncan and her alleged "materialization" of spirits, including her spirit guide "Peggy".
 His photographs reveal that the spirits were fraudulently produced: Duncan's equipment included a doll made from a painted papier-mâché mask draped in an old sheet.

 In 1931, the London Spiritualist Alliance (LSA) examined Duncan's methods.
 An early examination of pieces of Duncan's ectoplasm revealed that it was made of cheesecloth, paper mixed with the white of egg and lavatory paper stuck together.
 One of Duncan's tricks was to swallow and regurgitate some of her ectoplasm, and she was persuaded to swallow a tablet of methylene blue before one of her séances by the LSA committee to rule out any chance of this trick being performed, and because of this, no ectoplasm appeared.
 The committee concluded in a report that the "material was swallowed by Mrs Duncan at some time previous to the sitting and subsequently regurgitated by her for the purpose of exhibition."